How to Run in the Snow

 Know when it’s too cold.

-There may be winter days where it’s just not safe to run outdoors.
+There may be winter days where running outdoors is not safe.
 Accept that you may still have to use a treadmill or cross-train indoors at times until a snowstorm passes or temperatures increase.
-However, in many instances running in the snow can be a safe and enjoyable experience with the proper preparation.
+However, running in the snow can be a safe and enjoyable experience with the proper preparation.

 Want to read more articles like this?